 Secondary causes of osteoporosis

-The most common secondary cause is the long-term use of anti-inflammatory steroid tablets, such as cortisone or prednisone (used to treat respiratory disease like asthma), musculoskeletal conditions (rheumatoid arthritis), inflammatory bowel disease and skin disease (severe eczema, psoriasis).
+The most common secondary cause is the long-term use of anti-inflammatory steroid tablets, musculoskeletal conditions (rheumatoid arthritis), inflammatory bowel disease and skin disease (severe eczema, psoriasis).

 One in five patients treated with anti-inflammatory steroid tablets has an osteoporotic fracture within the first 12 months of treatment.
 This increases to 50% after 5–10 years.